biesnecker/biesnecker.com/content/posts/why-is-propaganda-so-much-more-successful-when-it-stirs-up-hatred.md

 ---
-title: Why is propaganda so much more successful when it stirs up hatred
+title: Why is propaganda so much more successful when it stirs up hatred?
 date: 2022-07-22T00:02:45.318Z
 summary: Bertrand Russell on envy, hatred, and propaganda.
 tags: